Have you tried making your own bucket list for your family? Was it difficult to come up with the simple bucket list ideas?

 Go for a bike ride on the beach.
 Many of the beaches along the Atlantic coast are packed down enough to allow for some bicycle time.

-Hike to a glacial lake in the summer, when there is still snow and ice on the trails.
+Hike to a glacial lake in the summer, when there is still snow and ice on the trail at Glacier National Park.
 Enjoy the green grass, warm temperatures, and bright blue waters and sky along with the snow during your hike.

 Rent a boogie board and hit the waves with your kids while visiting the ocean.
 We enjoyed boogie boarding in St. Augustine, FL during our stay in December.

 Catch a glimpse of a bear and her cubs in the wild.
 Glacier National Park is where I found a mama bear and her two cubs!
-It was one of those 'bucket list ideas’ that I was thrilled to experience!
+It was one of those ‘ultimate bucket list ideas’ that I was thrilled to experience!

 Plan a full day at Disneyland in Southern California or at Disney’s Magic Kingdom in Florida.
 It truly is a magical experience.
 Think ahead for things to bring with you to Disneyland or read here for budget saving tips for visiting Disney.

 Visit one of the top bucket list destinations around, the Grand Canyon.
 Take in the view, hike along the rim, and enjoy the wildlife with the kids.